Rosso84/Exam_Advanced_Java/README.md

 -You have Maven installed
 -You have MySQL workbench for local storage (download from: https://dev.mysql.com/downloads/workbench/).
 -A CLI such as Git bash or just use the terminal.
-Ones you have installed everything open the 'Innleveringen' project and navigate to the root of the folder and run:
+Ones you have installed everything open the the JDB-task project and fill in your credentials for your mysql workbench inside /resources/userlogin in order to connect to your DB.
-'mvn clean install'
+-Run: 'mvn clean install'

-Now you should be able to run it in RunApplication.class inside JDBC-task
+-Righclick Runapplication.java and run.